-Every curly girl knows the importance of knowing and understanding the type of porosity and density that your hair has.
+Every curly girl knows the importance of understanding the type of porosity and density that your hair has.
 Hair porosity and density both play a key role in your hair care regimen, what curly hair products you use and how your hair looks overall on a daily basis.
-Having this knowledge gives you the power to better manage your loved tresses and transform them from dull to FAB!
+Having this knowledge gives you the power to better manage and transform your hair from dull to fab!

 Hair Porosity & Density Defined

-Knowing your hair porosity will help you determine how much moisture your hair need on a daily, weekly or monthly basis to achieve the look that you are going for.
+Knowing your hair porosity will help you determine how much moisture your hair needs on a daily, weekly, or monthly basis to achieve the look that you are going for.
 In addition, you will be better equipped to make decisions regarding your hair products.

 On the contrary, hair density looks at the number of hair strands that you have per square inch on your scalp.
-People with low hair density are said to have thinner hair, while people with high hair density have thicker hair.
-Knowing how dense your hair is will provide you with valuable information on choosing products that will help either increase the volume in your hair or tone it down.
+People with low hair density are said to have thinner hair while people with high hair density have thicker hair.
+Knowing how dense your hair is will provide you to better choose products that will help either increase the volume in your hair or tone it down.

-Though these concepts are both quite different, they both work together to determine how your hair should be handled.
+Though these concepts are both quite different, together they help to determine how your hair should be handled.

-- Over-processing.
 Using too many chemical treatments, such as relaxing or bleaching, can cause low density and highly porous hair.
 One way to overcome this issue is to do weekly hair treatments that help restore moisture and reverse the damaging effects of the chemicals.
-Try at home methods such as the mayonnaise hair treatment or the apple cider vinegar rinse.
+Try at-home methods such as the mayonnaise hair treatment or the apple cider vinegar rinse.

-It is important to keep in mind that everyone’s hair porosity and density is different, even within hair types, so you must treat your curls on an individual basis.
+It is important to keep in mind that everyone’s hair porosity and density are different, even within curl patterns, so you must treat your curls on an individual basis.

-Tell us how you incorporate your porosity and density into your curly hair care regimen!
+Tell us how you incorporate the knowledge of your porosity and density into your curly hair care regimen!